 2017 Highlights Series

-If you are concerned about public routes to your backend apps, or you can’t figure out which application is hammering your production database, check out this talk from the CF Networking team at Pivotal.
+If you are concerned about public routes to your backend apps, or you can’t figure out which application is hammering your production database, check out this talk from the CF Networking team at VMware.
 At Cloud Foundry Summit in Basel, software engineer Angela Chin and product manager Usha Ramachandran shared some of the challenges networking admins go through and how Cloud Foundry teams are solving those problems through a brand new container networking stack.

 One of the pain points we hear repeatedly is that when apps want to talk to each other within Cloud Foundry, they have to go all the way out to the gorouter and the external load balancer and come back in.
 It’s not an ideal solution for a lot of reasons.
 Firstly, it’s inefficient.
 Secondly, two apps should be able to talk to each other only if policy allows them to talk to each other.